 - G: Gold brass—85% Copper, 15% Zinc—combines many of the characteristics of yellow and red brass for a very balanced and flexible sound

-- SS: Sterling silver—very clear, dense sound, with prominent fundamental and sparse upper overtones—available for TII and bass bells, by special order only
+- SS: Sterling silver—very clear, dense sound, with prominent fundamental and sparse upper overtones—available for all bells by special order

 Bell weight and other options

 Other numbers and letters after the material signify a variety of options, and are sometimes combined.
 The most common include:

 - LW: Lightweight—very resonant and brilliant, with quick, easy response and open sound

 - M: Medium weight:—slightly lighter than standard weight, characteristics between standard and LW